rokmc756/VMware-Postgres/README.md

 ## Planning
-- [O] Need to fix SEGFAULT when enabling SSL - https://knowledge.broadcom.com/external/article/382919/master-panics-after-enabling-ssl-on-gree.html
+- [O] Need to fix SEGFAULT when enabling SSL for Patroni and PGAutoFailover - https://knowledge.broadcom.com/external/article/382919/master-panics-after-enabling-ssl-on-gree.html
 - [ ] Change CentOS and Rocky Linux Mirror into Local Mirrors in Korea
 - [ ] Add Monitoring Features With PGWatch2 and Grafana for Single Postgres, PGAutofailover and Patroni Cluster
 - [ ] Add Additional Extensions Inlcuded in VMware-Postgres Zip File